 - Canada Research Chairs Program

-UHN has developed an Equity, Diversity and Inclusion Action Plan to increase transparency within its Canada Research Chairs administrative processes and to identify any barriers that may be affecting the recruitment, hiring or retention of chairholders from underrepresented groups.
+UHN has developed and implemented a plan to increase transparency within its Canada Research Chairs (CRC) administrative processes and to identify any barriers that may be affecting the recruitment, hiring or retention of chairholders from underrepresented groups.
 These actions underscore UHN’s commitment to diversity and inclusion, and support our ongoing efforts to create an accessible, inclusive, respectful and welcoming service, work and learning environment.
 For more information on how CRC nominations are administered at UHN please visit our Canada Research Chair Public Accountability site.

 - Canada Research Continuity Emergency Fund